loftux/homebridge-teslafi/docs/dashboard.md

 # Use the Dashboard feature

+This feature uses the Sharp library to generate a png image from a dynamic SVG.
+The image is updated whenever new data is fetched from TeslaFi, and streamed live.

+## Version 1.2.0 and earlier
 This feature is using chromium to generate the image displayed.
 If your install have issues with generating the image, se below.

-The image is updated whenever new data is fetched from TeslaFi, and streamed live.

 ## Configuring Homebridge TeslaFi plugin